 Collect samples three to six months before planting time.
 Taking good samples, filling out paperwork properly, and packaging samples for delivery in a well-organized manner are important.

-For the first time, through The Appropriations Act of 2013 passed by the North Carolina General Assembly, a new $4 fee will be charged for all soil samples processed by the NCDA&CS Agronomic Division during its busiest season: December through March.
-There will still be no fee from April through November.
-The fee for waste analysis will also increase from $5 to $8 after December 1.
+Soil testing will be free starting April 1st through November 30th for soil samples.
 Fees for other specific tests including plant tissue analysis, solution analysis, and nematodes will remain the same.
 These fees are being implemented to encourage more growers to sample early and for improvements to the agronomic lab such as new equipment, additional peak-season personnel and computer-programming enhancements.
-So it is very important to get your samples to Raleigh by November 27, to avoid the new fees.
+So, it is very important to get your samples to Raleigh by November 30, to avoid the fees of $4.00 per sample.

-Soil sample boxes and forms can be picked up at the Cooperative Extension Office.
-Samples can be mailed to the lab in Raleigh or dropped off at the Cooperative Extension Office where they will be delivered to Raleigh.
+Soil sample boxes and forms can be picked up at the North Carolina Cooperative Extension – Sampson County Center, 55 Agriculture Place on 421 South of Clinton.
+Samples can be mailed to the lab in Raleigh or dropped off at the Extension Center where they will be delivered to Raleigh.
 Extension agents can also assist you in interpreting the soil test results or developing a soil treatment plan.

-Remember, having your soil tested before planting gives you the opportunity to increase the yields on your farm or improve your landscape around the house.
+Remember, having your soil tested before planting gives you the opportunity to increase your yields on the farm or improve your landscape around the house.

 James Hartsfield is an area extension agent specializing in farm management serving Sampson and Duplin counties.